 We offer a range of services and adjustments to help you achieve your academic goals and minimise the impact a disability can have on your experience at university.

 The University is dedicated to ensuring that all students have equal access to learning.

-By registering with Disability Services students who have a disability can gain access to the adjustments and services they need to succeed in their studies.
+By registering with Inclusion and Disability Services students who have a disability can gain access to the adjustments and services they need to succeed in their studies.

 Types of adjustment might include:

-Eligibility for these services is determined on an individual needs basis, upon review of the recommendations made in your supporting documentation and your consultation with a Disability Services Officer.
+Eligibility for these services is determined on an individual needs basis, upon review of the recommendations made in your supporting documentation and your consultation with a Inclusion and Disability Services Officer.

 Each faculty or school also has at least one Faculty Disability Liaison Officer (FDLO) who can provide quick advice and support specific to your learning environment.